LAIR3/BDK4/README.md

 <a href="https://docs.polygon.technology/cdk"Polygon CDK documentation</a>

-A [Kurtosis](https://github.com/kurtosis-tech/kurtosis) package that deploys a private, portable, and modular Polygon CDK devnet.
+A [Kurtosis](https://github.com/kurtosis-tech/kurtosis) package that deploys a private, portable, and modular blockchain devnet

 ## Getting Started